There are 26 products.

 Anchor nuts can be Fixed or Floating, the latter being easier to use due to their built-in nut (threaded hole) able to "float" slightly thus providing a convenient connection point for threaded rods, such as bolts, from the backside.
 In the case of Fixed anchor nuts, the built-in nut is static (i.e. without the capability to “float”) and the threaded rod must be positioned perfectly over the hole.
 Self-locking anchor nuts are those with a built-in locking mechanism preventing them from loosening over time from vibrations.
 They are extensively used in aerospace, automotive, and construction industries.

-HOWMET AEROSPACE Inc. (formerly ARCONIC Inc.) develops & manufactures high performance, engineered products & solutions for the aerospace, industrial gas turbine, commercial transportation and oil and gas markets.
-ALCOA FASTENING SYSTEMS (ALCOA), now a business unit of HOWMET AEROSPACE® is one of the largest manufacturers of aerospace hardware in the world.
+HOWMET® AEROSPACE Inc. ((HOWMET FASTENING SYSTEMS), formerly ARCONIC Inc., develops & manufactures high performance, engineered products & solutions for the aerospace, industrial gas turbine, commercial transportation and oil and gas markets.
+ALCOA FASTENING SYSTEMS (ALCOA), now a business unit of HOWMET® AEROSPACE is one of the largest manufacturers of aerospace hardware in the world.
 SIMMONDS®, a HOWMET AEROSPACE® business unit, specialises on self-locking & special nuts.
 Their self locking nuts come in different types (series) offered in different materials and sizes, and can be reused at least 15 times without affecting the nut's performance.
-They are lightweight and extremely durable, exhibit a very strong locking performance & can be used in a wide temperature range.
+Born for the world of aviation, SIMMONDS® self-locking nuts are lightweight and extremely durable, exhibit a very strong locking performance, resistance to heat and corrosion & can be used in a wide temperature range in demanding aerospace, rally & other applications.

-HOWMET AEROSPACE® manufactures and offers through their different business units a wide range of anchor nuts, fixed or floating, in different materials, finishes, and sizes.
+HOWMET AEROSPACE® manufactures and offers through their different business units a wide range of anchor nuts, fixed or floating, in various types (styles), such as one or two-lug, corner or others, different materials, finishes, and sizes.
 They are intended for use in different aerospace and industrial applications.
 Some of HOWMET AEROSPACE® nutplates are listed and many more (not currently listed) can be offered through our network of co-operating suppliers.
 Sold in pieces or in packs where the number of anchor nuts per pack is indicated after the letters "PK" in the product SKU.

 NAFCO USA Stress-Relieving...